SUSYUSTC/MathTranslate/README.md

 ## Requirements
 1. Only works for Linux temporarily.
 For windows user you can use Windows Subsystem for Linux (WSL).
 We will soon support other systems.
 2. A python3 interpreter.
 3. A [mathpix](https://mathpix.com/) account.
-Unfortunatedly it is totally free.
+Unfortunatedly it is not totally free.
 The current price is free for 100 screenshots (requires an educational email in registeration) and $5 per month for 5000 screenshots.
 4. translate-shell: `sudo apt-get install translate-shell`
 5. texlive (or any other tool to generate pdf from tex): `sudo apt-get install texlive-full`